privacysandbox/privacy-sandbox-demos/services/home/docs/demos/bidding-and-auction.md

 ## **Description**

 Bidding & Auction Services aim to provide open source infrastructure for executing Protected Audience auctions server-side.
-This demo will walk you through how to set up a deployment of this infrastructure on your machine.
+This demo will walk you through how to set up a deployment of this infrastructure on your local machine.

 ## **Privacy Sandbox APIs**